uber-web/probe.gl/docs/api-reference/probe.md

 ### startIiterations()

 _getConfigFromEnvironment()

 Get config from persistent store, if available
-@return {Object} config
+Returns (Object) config

 getIterationsPerSecond(iterations = 10000, func = null, context)
 /* Count iterations per second.
 Runs the provided function a specified number of times and normalizes the result to represent iterations per second.
  *
 TODO/ib Measure one iteration and auto adjust iteration count.

 ### logIterationsPerSecond(